 RackCity

 The only tool here purpose-built for pallet rack layout.
 Browser-based, free in preview, automatically counts positions, handles column burying, speed bays, dead bays, and tunnels.
 The trade-off: 2D only today, not a permit-grade drawing tool.
 Pairs well with AutoCAD or SketchUp for the deliverable phase.
+To see what its output looks like across different building types, browse our warehouse pallet rack layout examples.

 AutoCAD